 Whether you’re serving up fine cuisine or modest fare, it’s important to pay attention to how you present your dish.
-Therefore, it’s crucial for chefs to master the essentials of food plating.
+Therefore, it’s crucial for chefs to master the essentials of plating food.
 Learn these basic techniques, then use your creativity to conjure up attractive works of culinary art as you keep experimenting and working on your craft.

 5 basic elements of plating and principles of food presentation